kirilligum/blogcierge-history-adaptive-blogpost/README.md

 # BlogCierge: AI-Adaptive Blog Platform

-BlogCierge is an experimental blog platform that uses AI to personalize blog posts for each reader based on their interaction history.
+BlogCierge is an experimental blog platform that uses AI to personalize blog posts for each reader and provides a Git-based workflow for generating and managing supplemental content.

-## Features
+## How It Works: A Dual Architecture

+This project uses two distinct architectures for its two primary features:

--   **Dynamic Content Personalization**: Rewrites blog posts on-the-fly using an LLM to match the reader's knowledge level.
+1.  **Dynamic Content Personalization (Server-Side Rendering):** When a user visits a blog post with the `?personalize=true` query parameter, the page is rendered on-the-fly by a Cloudflare Worker.
+It fetches the user's interaction history from KV and uses an LLM to rewrite the post content to match the reader's knowledge level.
+This provides a tailored experience.

--   **Interactive AI Assistant**: Readers can ask questions about the blog post content.
--   **Admin Panel**: A secure area to view analytics and manage posts.
--   **Powered by Cloudflare**: Built with Astro and deployed on Cloudflare Pages, using KV for storage and R2 for logging.
+2.  **Q&A Dataset Generation (Git-based Static Content):** The admin panel features a workflow to generate and manage Q&A datasets for blog posts.
+This process is designed to result in fast, static content for all visitors.
+    *   **Generate:** An admin clicks "Generate" to trigger a background job that creates a Q&A dataset and stores it temporarily in an R2 bucket.
+    *   **Commit:** After authenticating with GitHub, the admin clicks "Commit to Site."
+This calls a secure API that copies the Q&A data from R2 and commits it as a new JSON file to the `/src/data/qa/` directory in your GitHub repository.
+    *   **Deploy:** This commit to your `main` branch automatically triggers a new build and deployment on Cloudflare Pages.
+    *   **Serve:** During the build, Astro finds the local Q&A JSON file and bakes its content directly into the static HTML of the blog post.
+The final page is served from Cloudflare's global CDN with zero runtime overhead.

+---

 ## Getting Started: Deploying Your Own BlogCierge